-Did you receive a letter 5017c from the Internal Revenue Service (IRS) asking you to verify your tax return identity?
+Did you receive a letter 5071C from the Internal Revenue Service (IRS) asking you to verify your tax return identity?
 Letters 5747C, 5447C, 6331C and 4883C are similar.
 These are legitimate IRS letters and is how the IRS will communicate with taxpayers regarding returns - the IRS will not contact you via email or text message.
 See additional information on how to respond to IRS Identity Verification Letters.

 Identify verification has increased drastically and even though it can be time consuming and inconvenient, it is for the benefit of your own tax data security.
 The IRS specifically performs ever-increasing random and routine identity checks on all electronically and paper filed returns, no matter which site was used.
 Taxpayers with due refunds and taxpayers with taxes due are receiving letter 5071C, 4883C, etc. even though they filed their return with all accurate data.
 If you receive this form, you will need to verify your information with the IRS.

 Note: The identify verification letter is not to be confused with a Tax Audit and does not imply that something is incorrect with your tax return in question.
 In order to protect you from potential identity theft, the IRS is requesting identity verification information and documentation (current or previous tax returns, credit information, etc.).
 If you have an account with eFile.com, you will have access to previous tax returns as well as other documentation and information that may be needed through this process.